turingschool-examples/lightning-talks/README.md

 3. Submit a Pull Request to this repository.

 * If your time slot/topic is already taken, you will be notified and will need to re-evaluate your date and topic choice.

+4. Submit an outline to Casey a week before your lightning talk.

+5. At some point before the day of your lightning talk, you'll need to touch base with Casey to run through your talk. **You** are responsible for reaching out to schedule this.
+If you don't run through your talk prior to the day of, you will have to reschedule your talk.